Windsor retirement homes

 The average monthly rent at a Windsor retirement community generally depends on the suite type and service package, with common suite options ranging from studio apartments to one bedroom or two bedrooms.

 Retirement homes in Ontario do not receive funding.
 Long-term care homes receive government funding from the Ministry of Health and Long-Term Care (MOHLTC), according to the Ontario Retirement Communities Association (ORCA).
-Residents pay a co-payment for accommodation and need to be referred from a Local Health Integration Network.
+Residents pay a co-payment for accommodation and need to be referred from the local branch of Home and Community Care Support Services.

 To help pay for retirement care costs, seniors may use their pensions, RRSPs, CPP and other forms of income, such as second careers.
 They may also look into combining the profits of selling their homes and contributions from family.
 Learn how to afford the ideal retirement community with our Retirement Cost Calculator.